 I’ve always been driven by work that furthers social justice.
 For my entire career, both as a social worker and an attorney, I have worked to assist those who have the least.
-I am passionate about helping people affected by violence and have developed expertise by working in the domestic violence field for 18 years.
+I am passionate about defending those charged with crimes, helping people expunge their criminal records, and assisting those affected by violence.

-Witnessing how the court system left both victims and defendants behind and failed to support families in becoming places of safety, motivated me to attend law school.
+I was motivated to attend law school after witnessing how the court system left both victims and defendants behind and failed to support families in becoming places of safety.
 After law school, I worked at the Wake County District Attorney’s Office for four years.
 As an assistant district attorney, I specialized in prosecuting domestic violence cases both in district and superior court.
-I conducted many trials and built my skills in analyzing and presenting cases to judges and juries.
+I conducted countless trials and built my skills in analyzing and presenting cases to judges and juries.

 I left prosecution to continue to assist families by serving as a domestic violence attorney for Legal Aid of North Carolina in Durham, representing victims of domestic violence in civil matters who otherwise could not afford an attorney.
 I then worked at the state level for four and a half years as the Legal & Policy Director of the NC Coalition Against Domestic Violence.
 In that role I trained criminal justice stakeholders including law enforcement, prosecutors, magistrates, clerks, crisis agency advocates, and other allied professionals all across the state.
 I also worked to improve NC’s laws by collaborating with legislators to pass new legislation to assist in strengthening families.